abbreviatedman/entering-the-web-dev-industry/tdd/assignment/readme.md

 Note that **you will likely have a better way to handle this case later**.
 Your code will eventually evolve to not needing that `if`.
 Just **make sure you continue to pass this test!**

-### General Workflow
+### General Workflow Past The First Test

-1. Write a failing test for the current requirement.
+1. Write a failing test for the current requirement (see the list of requirements up above).
 2. Write the minimum amount of code to pass the test.
 3. Refactor the code if it can be improved upon, ensuring you're still passing the test.
 4. Repeat the process for the next requirement, *ensuring you're still passing previous tests**.